 Understand who your customer is

 Too often newbie entrepreneurs come up with an idea that they think is truly great, ground-breaking and innovative.
 They pump money into it, bumping up marketing spend to attract customers who would agree that their products are one-of-a-kind.
 This isn’t always the case and they can be left with an empty bank account and a lot of left over stock.
 Why?
 Because they didn’t understand their customer first.
 SMEs must develop products and services for their customers, and build them around what THEY want, not what the SME wants.
 This requires that some form of market research is done upfront, or at the very least they develop and understand their customer personas.
 Once the entrepreneur puts him or herself in their customers’ shoes, they might create a very different product which their target market actually wants.
+The next step is to find potential leads that would actually buy your product.
+You can do this in-house or opt for lead generation outsourcing in the Philippines which has experts who can handle it for you.

 Customer service is key